 Roose Bolton consciously defies this trope, his sigil of a flayed man notwithstanding.
 He's a pragmatic guy who keeps his heinous acts under wraps and wants to cultivate a Villain with Good Publicity reputation.
 Unlike Tywin, Roose doesn't want anyone singing songs about his deeds.
 He also chastises his son RamsayBolton for being so blatantly evil.
 Only a few people such as Jaime Lannister and Theon Greyjoy get a chance to see Roose for the monster he is, and they are appropriately afraid of him.

-Ramsay Bolton, however, is quickly rising in the Known Monster ranks and is gaining a reputation.
+Ramsay Bolton, by contrast, is quickly rising in the Known Monster ranks and is gaining a reputation.
 Word about what he gets up to is increasingly spreading (aided by his outright abuse of his wife "Arya Stark" right in front of people who care.
 He's generally happy about this.
 Dad... not so much.
 See above for why.